Take a look at some the beautiful displays in the Floral Marquee at this year’s BBC Gardener’s World Live, from decorative herbs to dazzling Dahlias.

 Catmint can also be used in herbal tea – have you ever thought of growing your own herbal tea?

 If so, then Newlands Nursery’s Grow your Own Tea Herbs kit would be ideal for you.
-It’s available from their website, and includes everyting you need to start growing your own herbal teas.
+It includes everyting you need to start growing your own herbal teas.

 It would make a lovely gift as well!